Our Theme for the School Year: Cultivating Creativity

 3. Teacher Unit Plans are aligned to Standards (i.e. Common Core, NGSS, ISBE) and have been selected to address skills and core competencies students will need once they enter the workforce.

-4. At Thorp, students demonstrate their knowledge through the 4C’s (Communication, Collaboration, Critical Thinking and Creativity).
-Students are expected to provide ample evidence of understanding both in oral and written communication.
+4. At Thorp, students demonstrate their knowledge through the 5C’s (Communication, Collaboration, Critical Thinking, Creativity and Caring).
+Students are expected to provide ample evidence of understanding in oral, written and visual communication.
 Students at Thorp are also expected to engage in productive conversations, both to arrive at collaborative answers, or well-thought out differences of opinion.
 Thorp students need to demonstrate ownership and pride in their work, with the expectation that their work will be shared with a wider audience.
 This provides true value and authenticity to student assessments.
 Proficiency on standardized tests is just a starting point for our students.

 5. The social-emotional growth of your child is just as important as their academic growth.
 At Thorp we believe in developing and teaching happy students who are ready to meet the challenges of tomorrow.